DDLS Bioinformatics Support

 Applications will be reviewed three times a year, with application deadlines typically in January, May and October.

-NEW!
+Note!
 Cryo-EM/structural biology support

 As of 2023, DDLS bioinformatics support also offers computational expertise for structural biology projects involving Cryo-EM and Cryo-ET data, potentially combined with other structural biology and structure prediction methods.